Black Mirror

 Black Mirror is a British anthology television series created by Charlie Brooker.
-Most episodes are set in near-future dystopias containing sci-fi technology—a type of speculative fiction.
+Most episodes are speculative fiction, set in near-future dystopias containing sci-fi technology.
 The series is inspired by The Twilight Zone and uses the themes of technology and media to comment on contemporary social issues.
 Most episodes are written by Brooker with involvement by the executive producer Annabel Jones.

 There are 33 episodes in seven series and one special, in addition to the interactive film Black Mirror: Bandersnatch (2018).
 The first two series aired on the British network Channel 4 in 2011 and 2013, as did the 2014 special "White Christmas".
 The programme then moved to Netflix, where five further series aired in 2016, 2017, 2019, 2023, and 2025.
+An eighth series is in development.
 Two related webisode series were produced by Netflix, and a companion book to the first four series, Inside Black Mirror, was published in 2018.
 Soundtracks to many episodes have been released as albums.

 Black Mirror is considered by some reviewers to be one of the best television series of the 2010s, while some critics have found the formulaic morality themes of the series obvious or have cited declining quality.
 The programme won the Primetime Emmy Award for Outstanding Television Movie three times consecutively for "San Junipero", "USS Callister" and Bandersnatch.
 Black Mirror, along with American Horror Story and Inside No. 9, has been credited with reviving the anthology television format and a number of episodes have been deemed prescient by the media.

-Episodes

-The series was originally commissioned by Channel 4 in the United Kingdom and premiered in December 2011.
-A second series ran during February 2013.
-In September 2015, Netflix purchased the programme, commissioning a series of 12 episodes later divided into two series of six episodes.
-The first six episodes were released simultaneously on Netflix worldwide as the overall third series on 21 October 2016.
-The fourth series of six episodes was released on 29 December 2017.
-A fifth series consisting of three episodes was released on 5 June 2019.
-The first four series, as well as the special "White Christmas", have been released on DVD.
-A sixth series was commissioned in 2022 and was released on 15 June 2023.
-A seventh series was announced in November 2023, and was released on 10 April 2025.
+Premise and production